-Our Position: We support HB 14.
-Alabama’s draconian practice of capital punishment is so inconsistent with the underlying values of our democratic system — the pursuit of life, liberty, and happiness — that the imposition of the death penalty for any crime is a denial of civil liberties.
-The State must reconcile the cases that remain of individuals sentenced to death by the now-prohibited practice of judicial override.
+Our Position: We support HB14.
+Alabama’s draconian practice of capital punishment is so inconsistent with the underlying values of our democratic system -- the pursuit of life, liberty, and happiness -- that the imposition of the death penalty for any crime is a denial of civil liberties.
+The Constitution makes clear that jury verdicts must be unanimous and death sentences should not stand where juries were divided on the question of the appropriate sentence.

 Sponsors